-Screaming along the road to Warden we glance nervously through the back window into the cab and over the driver’s shoulder, the speedo needle was quivering at 135kmh!
+Screaming along the road to Warden we glance nervously over our shoulders through the back window into the cab and over the driver’s shoulder.
+The speedo needle was quivering at 135kmh!
 We glance at each other, trying to be casual.
 Nonchalant.

 Suddenly a loud schlap schlap schlap schlap sound and the bakkie lurches.
 Burst tyre!